EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling

-Deep Reinforcement Learning (DRL) is widely used to solve this problem by dynamically adapting to changes in the environment and making quick action decisions.
-The scheduling problem is often formulated by such methods as a Markov Decision Process (MDP), where actions are either determined indirectly through the dynamic selection of PDRs or inferred directly via end-to-end optimization.
-For example, ~\cite{lei2023large, wang2022independent, qiu2024multi} have utilized DRL to train agents on a pre-defined set of PDRs, enabling the dynamic selection of rules or search strategies~\citep{cai2023novel} to solve complex problems.
-While this approach facilitates rule adjustment in response to state changes, its effectiveness is still highly dependent on the initial performance of the pre-selected PDR set.
-Therefore, the key challenge in solving the online FAFSP lies in enabling scheduling rules to exhibit adaptive capabilities, thereby facilitating the automatic design of responsive PDRs.

-The automatic design of PDRs involves the automatic selection, tuning, or construction of effective heuristics for given problem classes~\citep{burke2013hyper}.
-Genetic Programming (GP) is one of the most well-known methods in the field of heuristic automatic design for scheduling problems~\citep{zhang2023survey, nguyen2017genetic}.
-Early work by \cite{tay2008evolving} used GP to design multi-objective PDRs aimed at optimizing makespan, tardiness, and flowtime for multi-objective Flexible Job Shop Scheduling (FJSP).
-In dynamic FJSP, \cite{zhang2020evolving} integrated feature selection into GP hyperheuristics, successfully designing more interpretable scheduling heuristics with fewer unique features and reduced complexity. \cite{ozturk2019extracting} considered the inclusion of scheduling environment information when constructing the terminal set in Genetic Expression Programming (GEP).However, these methods exhibit certain limitations.
-In particular, GP typically relies on a predefined set of terminal symbols or mutation actions to construct and evolve heuristics, which necessitates prior specification of the search space and may implicitly incorporate problem specific knowledge into the algorithm design process~\citep{o2010open}.
+Automatically designing PDRs given the problem classes is an effective approachto reduce manual reliance~\cite{zhang2023survey, burke2013hyper}.
+Genetic programming (GP) is one of the most well-known methods in the field of heuristic automatic design for scheduling problems~\cite{zhang2023survey, nguyen2017genetic}.
+Early work by~\cite{tay2008evolving} used GP to design multi-objective PDRs aimed at optimizing makespan, tardiness, and flowtime for flexible job shop scheduling problem (FJSP).
+In dynamic FJSP,~\cite{zhang2020evolving} integrated feature selection into a GP-based hyperheuristic framework, successfully designing more interpretable scheduling heuristics with fewer unique features and reduced complexity.~\cite{ozturk2019extracting} considered the inclusion of scheduling environment information when constructing the terminal set in genetic expression programming (GEP).
+However, these methods typically rely on a predefined set of terminal symbols or mutation actions to construct and evolve heuristics, which necessitates prior specification of the search space and may implicitly incorporate problem specific knowledge into the algorithm design process~\cite{o2010open}.